-Petroleum and its products supply some 60% of Israel's energy consumption.
+Petroleum and its products supply more than 65% of Israel's energy consumption.
 Approximately 300,000 barrels of oil are consumed daily, all of which is imported from overseas with only negligible amount of oil produced locally.
-To reduce the country's dependence on imported oil and strengthen its economy the Ministry of Energy and Water Resources promotes oil and natural gas exploration onshore and offshore Israel.

 Up till the late 1990's exploration efforts did not result with great success.
 Unlike other nations in our region that are amongst the richest petroleum producers in the world, Israel was considered poor in hydrocarbon resources.
 However, in the last two decades large amounts of gas has been discovered offshore that profoundly affected Israel's economy.

 Exploration efforts for oil and gas started in the area of Israel as early as in the 1920's and continued throughout the time of the British Mandate over Palestine with no significant success.
 After the establishment of the State of Israel in 1948, the Petroleum Law (1952) was enacted and several petroleum exploration companies were founded, as well as governmental institutions, which provided technical and professional support including the Geophysical Institute and the Geological Survey of Israel.

 The first well, Mazal-1 that was drilled in the Southern Dead Sea area in 1953 was a dry hole.
 However, only two years later in 1955, the first oil was discovered in the Heletz field at the southern coastal plain; and in 1957, more oil was found in the adjacent Brur and Kokhav areas.
 This early success promoted further exploration activity and since the early 1950's to the late 1990's some 450 exploration wells were drilled in Israel in land and offshore, the majority of which did not result in commercial success.